Claim-Academy/drills-1-3/README.md

 # People

----

-1. Back in `app/lib.js`, write a new function called `assignOccupation`.
-It should take in a `person` object and a `string` representing an occupation.
-It should add a new property to the `person` object called `occupation` and set it to the `string` that was passed in.
-Use the **spread operator** to avoid mutating the original `person` object.

-1. Export this function.
-Import it into `app/index.js` and invoke it with the `person` object you created in step 1 and a string representing your occupation.
-Log the result to the console.

----

-1. Create a new directory inside of `app` called `components`.
-Inside of this directory, create a file, `Heading.js`.
-This function should take in two parameters: `firstName` and `lastName`.
-It should return an HTML string: `<h1>Welcome,` followed by the `firstName` and `lastName` parameters, followed by `</h1>` (e.g. `<h1>Welcome, John Doe</h1>`).

-Note that we are not using JSX as this is Node, not React.
-We are just returning a string of HTML.

-Naturally, we want to export this function so that we can import it into `app/index.js`.
-Export it as a **named export (ESM)**.
-Then, once again, import it in `app/index.js` and invoke it with the `firstName` and `lastName` properties of the `person` object you created in step 1.
-Log the result to the console.

----

 Create a new file in `app` called `fleet.js`.
 This file will represent a fleet of cars.
 Create an **array literal** called `fleet` that contains 3 objects.
 Each object should represent a car and have the following properties:

 - `make`